tanpinxi/Orbital2020/README.md

 * Extension

 Helps to keep track of the usage time for each website.
+This data is then stored in a mySQL database used for the dashboard's backend.

 * Custom website selection

-Allows users to select the sites that they'd like to flag.
+Allows users to input the sites that they'd like to flag.
+This allows any website to be added to a "watch list", instead of just social media sites.

 * Interactive Analytics Dashboard

-  *
+Allows users to see their usage time on websites, which updates when the page is refreshed.

 ### Why this product satisfies User Needs:

 Since the main intention of the browser plug-in is to make users more aware of their usage of certain websites and make them conscious of how they are spending their time, rather than explicitly *limiting* usage times, we believe that the interactive and user-friendly dashboard will be able to achieve this.

 Though there may be existing products that help users track their screen time in-browser, they either more manual to start the tracking (Toggl app) or does not provide a usage breakdown by website.
 Hence, by integrating a browser plugin with an interactive web application, we are able to satisfy the needs of users.